 - ASU Home

 The Encyclopedia Show AZ

 The Encyclopedia Show is a monthly, multi-genre, age-integrated presentation of creative performances on a central theme taken from an ACTUAL encyclopedia.
-It is probably best to think of it as part open mic, part variety show!
-Each performer is assigned a specific subset of the central theme on which to write and perform.
-Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering you knowledge in a fun and creative format.
+Each contributor is assigned a specific subset of the central theme on which to write and perform.
+Participating artists perform poems, monologues, songs, rants, etc… Quirkiness and creativity is welcomed, as are fashionable falsehoods.

 Cornucopia is an annual performance/reading hour featuring faculty, graduate students, and staff.

 An evening of performances from the undergraduate performance studies classes: COM241, COM 341, COM442, COM445.

 This autobiographical narrative invites the audience to explore the spaces between 'normal' and 'variant' performances of masculinity.
 Aside from cultural conventions, Frankie Marchi uses his identity as a performer to engage how his body and voice are witnessed by the performing audience, and how that audiencing both challenges and re-inscribes masculine constructs.